tytydraco/yessleep/out/The_Daughters_of_Perdition_Part_3.md

 "He's a good pope.
 Best I've met anyway.
 And get this, I've got something to tell you.
 Have a good time tonight.
 You don't become a master inquisitor every day.
 We'll talk about it tomorrow."
 Hugo said with a smile.
 He opened the door for me and I walked through into the chamber.

 Pope Clement the 11th sat on his thrown with a smile.
-My brother Robbie, cousin Wynken, along with many other Inquisitors and cardinals lined the chamber.
+Phillip the Fifth, my brother Robbie, cousin Wynken, along with many other Inquisitors and cardinals lined the chamber.
 Everyone was clapping.
 I walked to the pope and stood in front of him.

 "A master already?
 At such a young age.
 There is so much promise in you.
 Kneel."